openobserve/openobserve-docs/docs/operator-guide/etcd_restore.md

 Let's help the cluster back to work.

+> If you only have one pod can't work, just delete the PVC of the pod and delete the pod, then it should be work.

 ### 1. Start the etcd cluster with bash

 Because the etcd can't start, we need to start to etcd pod with `bash`. like this: